-Survey results indicate that cloud storage decision-makers pay particular attention to security basics: quality/robustness of encryption, ransomware/malware recovery capabilities, and data durability/availability SLAs top the list of most important data security features that buyers look for from their services provider.
+Survey results indicate that cloud storage decision-makers in Japan pay particular attention to security basics: quality/robustness of encryption, ransomware/malware recovery capabilities, and data durability/availability SLAs top the list of most important data security features that buyers look for from their services provider.

-Interestingly, almost all respondents (99%) say they believe their use of public cloud storage has resulted in data security-related benefits for their organization, the top- security benefits cited by respondents are:
+Interestingly, all Japan respondents (100%) say they believe their use of public cloud storage has resulted in data security-related benefits for their organization, the top- security benefits cited by respondents are:

-- 1. Improved data security capabilities compared to previous environment - 2.
-Easier prevention/mitigation of unplanned data loss events
+- 1. Easier prevention/mitigation of unplanned data loss events - 2.
+Ability to move failover workloads to the cloud

-However, when we asked specifically about the use of object lock for immutability - a feature many organizations consider a critical part of their cloud data security strategy - we learned less than half (47%) of organizations are actually utilizing this today.
+However, when we asked specifically about the use of object lock for immutability - a feature many organizations consider a critical part of their cloud data security strategy - we learned less than half (46%) of organizations in Japan are actually utilizing this today.